-Simply, a 3D lenticular print is any image that is directly printed on or laminated on a plastic sheet which has an array of small lenses called lenticules.
+Simply, a 3D lenticular print is any image that is directly printed on or laminated on a plastic sheet that has an array of small lenses called lenticules.
 It is a 3D image that can be viewed by human eyes without any special optical device.
 It is also called an autostereoscopic image.

 For a detailed history of Lenticular, please click History of Lenticular.

-Please refer to the Glossary for all lenticular related terms.
+Please refer to the Glossary for all lenticular-related terms.

 Lenticular artwork is no longer just used in promotion.
 In fact, with your imagination, lenticular artwork can be applied to unlimited applications.
 For example: